firoyj/firoyj.github.io/_posts/2023-11-29-smart-contract-events.md

 ### Step 1: Installing node.js

 Node.js is a vital component for development, especially with tools such as Hardhat.
-Ensure you install Version 12 or later of node.js using the following:
+Ensure you install Version 12 or later of node.js by running the following in the terminal:

 - #### Linux